dslaw/goodyearwelt-size/README.md

 docker run -p 3030:3030 -d gyw-sizes
 ```

+Navigate to `http://localhost:3030/` for the site.
+Alternatively, sizing data,
-Sizing data, as JSON, can then be gotten from `http://localhost:3000/sizing`.
+as JSON, can be gotten from `http://localhost:3030/sizing`.